lukeryannetnz/manager-readme/README.md

 I schedule reading email, generally in the morning and the afternoon.
 If you want me urgently, a DM on slack is better.

+I prefer slack DMs if you need to connect with me.
+LPlesee reach out.

 I use my calendar to organize my life.
 My calendar is publicly visible so that it's clear what I'm spending time on.
-If you report to me and want to talk to me urgently, I will make time for you if you DM me.
+If you need to talk to me urgently, I will make time for you if you DM me.
-## 1:1s
+### 1:1s

 I like to have weekly 1:1's with my direct team members where you set the agenda.
 These are super important to me.
 They aren't status reports unless you want to talk about status.
 They are a time for us to discuss ideas, share information and context, talk about your career, give feedback, and anything else that will help you to grow, learn and be successful.
+I valaue regular connection with others too but find I need to manage my time carefully.
+If you think a regular 1:1 with me would be beneficial, please reach out on slack.

-## Other potentially relevant things
+## Some personal things

-I don't drink alcohol but enjoy being invited to bars and being around people who do.
+My family are a big part of my life.
 I am the father of Joshua and Harrison (twins), born Jan 2019 and Lucy born April 2020.

+I love running, I aspire to run a marathon before 2035.

+I'm an amateur cyclist, I have a road bike that doesn't get much use currently.
+I mountain bike with the fam a lot.